 The same is true for cases wherein there is no executor and the court instead appoints one of the surviving family members as the representative.
 If you are a court-appointed estate representative, it’s better to seek the help of wrongful death attorneys to gather proof and facilitate the process for you.
 As an added bonus, if your personal injury lawyer is a great negotiator, they may convince the other party to simply give you the compensation you deserve without having to go through a long and lengthy court process..
 Faced with overwhelming evidence, the other party’s insurance company may decide to pay out, as they may not want things to be escalated to the Supreme Court.

-At Kelly & Associates, the well-being of our clients is our main priority.
+At Michael Kelly, the well-being of our clients is our main priority.
 As a person who has just lost their loved one because of someone else’s negligence or recklessness, you need a wrongful death lawyer who will use all legal means possible to ensure that you are protected financially and that you are awarded the financial compensation you deserve.